 The basic idea of revenue recognition is this: no matter when a customer's cash arrives in your bank account, you don’t count it as revenue until you have delivered the product or service that it paid for.

-Revenue recognition is a fundamental aspect of the accrual basis of SaaS accounting — you should only record revenue when you have completed a revenue generating process.
+Revenue recognition is a generally accepted accounting principle (GAAP) and a fundamental aspect of the accrual basis of SaaS accounting — you should only record revenue when you have completed a revenue generating process.

 In many businesses the difference between the cash collection and the revenue recognition is subtle, as you would deliver the product when the customer pays for it and that transaction is the revenue generating process.

 Consider the traditional software model.
 If you wanted to buy a copy of a CRM product 10 years ago, you would buy a physical disk with the software on, install on your computer and away you’d go, until the company brought out an updated version next year.